 I decided several years ago that I wanted to share all the information I had learned about dyslexia with other parents who were homeschooling, or who are thinking about homeschooling.
 I read a lot of books about dyslexia over the years, and they were all written for people who send their children to school.
 They talked about IEP’s, (school plans for accommodations), and they talked about what to do when the teacher doesn’t help your child and how to advocate for your child.
 What those books didn’t discuss was how to actually teach your child.
 I couldn’t believe that no one had written a book about dyslexia for homeschoolers.

 I decided that I needed to write a book myself, to help the other parents who had children with dyslexia.
 I wanted to write the book I wished I had been able to read in the beginning when I first realized my son had dyslexia.
-This book took me years to write, (at night, when my children were asleep), because our days were full with our homeschooling adventures.
+This book took me years to write, (at night, when my children were asleep) because our days were full of our homeschooling adventures.
 Now the book is here, and I hope it will help a lot of people.

 The book is called Homeschooling Children with Dyslexia.
 It talks about what dyslexia is, what the researchers have learned, and how to know if your child is dyslexic.
 I share with you everything I have learned over the years about what works with children who have dyslexia and what doesn’t work.
-I talk about choosing curriculum, and I talk about specific ways to adapt your instruction for your child, whether it is in reading or math or the other content areas.
+I talk about choosing a curriculum, and I talk about specific ways to adapt your instruction for your child, whether it is in reading or math or the other content areas.
 If you are interested in my book, it is available on Amazon.

 Homeschooling is a journey and it is a great adventure.
 In my opinion, there is no learning environment that is as beneficial for a child with dyslexia as homeschooling.
-There will be days that are hard, but remember on those days that your sacrifices are worth it.
-You are a great blessing to your child
+There will be days that are hard but remember on those days that your sacrifices are worth it.
+You are a great blessing to your child.